mhattig/Wireshark/Readme.md

-This repository provides Wireshark config files and python programs that use Wireshark tools.
+This repository provides Wireshark config files and python programs that use Wireshark tools and a data sample created by using the python programs.
+Subdirectories in the repository are:

-Wireshark config files should be downloaded into the OSX directory of <HOME>/.config/wireshark or equivalent for Windows or Linux.
-These files configure the Wireshark GUI interface.

-Wireshark Config files:

-    colorfilters - mark Wi-Fi packets of intereset a particular color in the Wireshark GUI.
-Provides color patterns of things like Wi-Fi Association, DHCP, DNS, TCP connection/disconnect.
-Looking at packets based purely on text in protocol fields is highly error prone. preferences - predefined display filters to only display particular packets (e.g. WiFi 4-way handshake, DHCP, DNS, TCP).
-Must set AP an STA Mac address in the file.
-Can be done with an Wireshark GUI or with text editor (but be careful).
-Change XX:XX:XX:XX:XX:XX and YY:YY:YY:YY:YY:YY to MAC address of STA and MAC address of AP.

-Python programs:

-    get_packet_capture_files.py - capture all packets on a channel over a period of hours in 20 minute chunks.
-Capture files get too big for Wireshark to load after about 20 minutes in most environments.
-    extract_packets.py - take output from get_packet_capture_file.py as input to extract packets for a single MAC from all the packet captures, splice them all together to create a single file for one MAC address over an extended period of time (e.g. days, weeks).
+    config
+    python
+    data

+Here are descriptions of these directories:

+config:
+    This directory contains wireshark configuration files.
+These files should be copied into the ~/.config/wireshark directory that gets created after downloading Wireshark 2.6.6.

+    A breif description of each file:
+        preferences - defines wireshark window pane layour and columns in the display pane colorfilters - associates colors with protocol fields and values for display in Wireshark GUI display pane
+        dfilter_buttons - display filters for repeatable packet analysis 80211_keys - Wi-Fi SSID and password to decode Wi-Fi encrypted packets

+python:
+    time_slies.py - capture all packets on a channel over test duration period Y in slices of time X. Examples use Y = 10 minutes, X = 2 minutes. mac_traces.py - using output from time_slices.py as input, produces temp files that include only desireced mac addresses from each time slice, then merges these timeslices into a single packet trace for each mac. transform.py - using output from mac_traces.py, produces columnized text files with desired packet information

+data:
+    Directory with output from each of the python programs to illustrate what a completed data pipeline looks like.